connexcs/docs/docs/developers/pages.md

 | [<img src="/pages/multi-form.png" alt="multi-form" width="135"/>](https://bani--connexcs-docs.netlify.app/developers/pages/#multi-form) | This feature allows you to prepare multiple forms. <br> If you want multiple duplicate copies (cloning) of the created form, you can use this advanced component                                                                          |
 | [<img src="/pages/dialog.png" alt="dialog" width="135"/>](https://bani--connexcs-docs.netlify.app/developers/pages/#dialog)         | A dialog is a small window that prompts the user to make a decision or enter additional information. <br><br> A dialog does not fill the screen and is normally used for modal events that require users to take an action before they can proceed |

-!!! danger "Alpha Feature"
-    Graph is currently in public Alpha, it's not intended for production usage and has limited documentation, we are working on this.

 ## Layout

 | **Icon**                                                    | **Description**                                                                                                                                                                                                                                                                                          |